woodawn/eu-woodawn-theme/README.md

 > If you're building a theme for the Shopify Theme Store, then do not use Horizon as a starting point.
 Themes based on, derived from, or incorporating Horizon are not eligible for submission to to the Shopify Theme Store.
 Use the [Skeleton Theme](https://github.com/Shopify/skeleton-theme) instead.
 Learn about the [theme developer tools](https://shopify.dev/docs/storefronts/themes/tools).

-Please note that the main branch may include code for features not yet released.
-The "stable" version of Horizon is available in the theme store.
+Please note that the develop branch may include code for features not yet released.
+The "stable" version of Horizon is available in the theme store and the [public repository](https://github.com/Shopify/horizon).

 ## Staying up to date with Horizon changes